 Click on the Triangle icon near the device name located at the left navigation bar.
 It unfolds the hidden items detected previously.
-Click on SMS-> Export, select a local disk to store the exported SMS file.
+Click on Information -> S MS-> Export, select a local disk to store the exported SMS file.
 You can also use this amazing app to transfer contacts to computer as well as videos, music or photos.
 The process is almost the same.

 The function of text messaging has gone far beyond its original design.
 With the rapid development of mobile technology, text message is not limited to pure text right now.
 Photos, voice and even videos can be combined into a single text message, this not only applies to Android powered devices, but also works for iPhone.
 Text messaging apps like WhatsApp, iMessage and Handout make SMS in more convenient way and have gained a great popularity in user base across the world.

 Another way to transfer Android SMS to computer is by using Android apps.
 The reason why I don't recommend in here is that the backup option is not flexible as Android Assistant.
 And the function is limited.
 Only SMS backup feature is supported.
 However, it is still an available option.
 Below is the general guide on how to use app for SMS backup.